MicrosoftDocs/Azure-RMSDocs/mip/develop/faqs-known-issues.md

 **Question**: Is there a specific version of MIP SDK that is required?

-- MIP SDK 1.7 and latter are fully compatible.
+- MIP SDK 1.7 and later are fully compatible.

-**Question**: Is there a specific version of the Office client that is required or use this store?
+**Question**: Is there a specific version of the Office client that is required to use this storage location?

-- As features are announced, the Office client is updated to use the new storage location.
-The new storage locations won't be used until the features are enabled by tenant administrators.
+- All Microsoft 365 Apps clients released after September 2021 support this new metadata location.
+The new storage locations won't be used until the protected co-authoring feature is enabled by tenant administrators.

 **Question**: Will the existing metadata stored as a custom property in *custom.xml* be kept up to date?